GhostOps77/click-repl/docs/source/documentation/text_as_tokens.rst

 Text as Tokens
 ==============

-click-repl tokenizes the text that should be displayed in suggestions, and in bottom bar, to colorize them based on their semantic significance and indication of their purpose.
+click-repl employs tokenization to represent text for suggestions and the bottom bar, enabling semantic coloring based on their significance and purpose.

-This module uses :class:`~click_repl.tokenizer.TokenizedFormattedText` to display text as tokens.
+This module uses the :class:`~click_repl.tokenizer.TokenizedFormattedText` class to achieve this.

 TokenizedFormattedText
 ----------------------

-:class:`~click_repl.tokenizer.TokenizedFormattedText` class inherits it's functionality from :class:`~prompt_toolkit.formatted_text.FormattedText`.
-It also has some of it's own methods that makes it easy to work with it.
-This class defines a text along with a token class assigned alongside with it as a **token**.
-So that you can uniquely identify this token from other group of text.
-This tokenization of text is used widely in this module to give syntactic colour to some of the text.
-By this, the user can also customize their prompt's colour scheme.
+The :class:`~click_repl.tokenizer.TokenizedFormattedText` class inherits its functionality from :class:`~prompt_toolkit.formatted_text.FormattedText`.
+It extends it with additional methods to facilitate easier manipulation.
+This class defines text along with an assigned token class assigned as a **token** to uniquely identify from other text groups.
+This text tokenization is widely used in this module to give semantic colouring to certain text portions.

-Refer to `Formatted text <https://python-prompt-toolkit.readthedocs.io/en/master/pages/printing_text.html#formatted-text>`_ docs from
+Consequently, users can customize their prompt's color scheme accordingly.

-:mod:`~prompt_toolkit` to know more about giving unique colour scheme to your text.
+Refer to `Formatted text <https://python-prompt-toolkit.readthedocs.io/en/master/pages/printing_text.html#formatted-text>`_ docs from the `python-prompt-toolkit <https://python-prompt-toolkit.readthedocs.io/en/master/>`_ module to learn more about creating unique colour schemes for your text.

-:class:`~click_repl.tokenizer.TokenizedFormattedText` objects are used to tokenize the text that goes in :attr:`~prompt_toolkit.formatted_text.FormattedText.display` and :attr:`~prompt_toolkit.formatted_text.FormattedText.display_meta` parameters of the :class:`~click_repl.completer.ReplCompletion` class, and also for text that's sent to :class:`~click_repl.tokenizer.Marquee`.
+:class:`~click_repl.tokenizer.TokenizedFormattedText` objects are used to tokenize the text that goes in :attr:`~prompt_toolkit.completion.Completion.display` and :attr:`~prompt_toolkit.completion.Completion.display_meta` parameters of the :class:`~click_repl.completer.ReplCompletion` class, and also for text sent to the :class:`~click_repl.tokenizer.Marquee` class.

 .. _marquee_class:

 Marquee
 -------

-:class:`~click_repl.tokenizer.Marquee` is responsible for generating text in bottom bar in order to appear in the style of `<marquee> <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee>`_ html element.
+:class:`~click_repl.tokenizer.Marquee` is responsible for generating text in the bottom bar to appear in the style of `<marquee> <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee>`_ html element.

 It's constructor has 2 parameters -

-* :attr:`~click_repl.tokenizer.Marquee.prefix` - The text that stays at the left most end of the bottom bar, and stays static.
+* :attr:`~click_repl.tokenizer.Marquee.prefix` - The text that remains at the left-most end of the bottom bar, and remains static.

-* :attr:`~click_repl.tokenizer.Marquee.text` - This text gets displayed in marquee style as mentioned, if the terminal width is not enough to display the whole text.
-Or else, the whole text will be displayed as static.
+* :attr:`~click_repl.tokenizer.Marquee.text` - This text gets displayed in marquee style if the terminal width is insufficient to display the entire text.
+Otherwise, the entire text is displayed statically.

 .. note::

-    Both of these parameters recieve only :class:`~click_repl.tokenizer.TokenizedFormattedText` type objects.
-And it's expected to be, because :class:`~click_repl.tokenizer.TokenizedFormattedText` has special methods to slice the text that's given inside the list of tokens.
+    Both of these parameters expect to recieve only objects of type :class:`~click_repl.tokenizer.TokenizedFormattedText`, because it uses :class:`~click_repl.tokenizer.TokenizedFormattedText`'s special methods to slice the text provided within the list of tokens.

-    Refer to `TokenizedFormattedText API docs <click_repl.tokenizer.TokenizedFormattedText>` to know more about those methods.
+    Refer to `TokenizedFormattedText API docs <click_repl.tokenizer.TokenizedFormattedText>` to learn more about those methods.

 Token Class Hierarchy
 ---------------------

-A constant set of token classes are used to label text that's generated from some aspects of this module, and they are classified in a hierarchy.
+A constant set of token classes is used to label text generated from various aspects of this module, and they are classified in a hierarchy.

-* Token class names that labels text that are used for displaying suggestions, comes under the ``autocompletion-menu`` root class, by default.
-Every token class that's used inside :class:`~click_repl.completer.ClickCompleter` comes under this root class.
+* Token class names labelling text that are used for displaying suggestions fall under the ``autocompletion-menu`` root class by default.
+Every token class used within :class:`~click_repl.completer.ClickCompleter` falls under this root class.
-  The root class can be changed in :attr:`~click_repl.completer.ClickCompleter.parent_token_class_name` attribute of :class:`~click_repl.completer.ClickCompleter`.
+  The root class can be changed in the :attr:`~click_repl.completer.ClickCompleter.parent_token_class_name` attribute of :class:`~click_repl.completer.ClickCompleter`.

-* Similary, Token class names that labels text that are generated in bottom bar, comes under the ``bottom-bar`` root class, by default.
+* Similary, Token class names labeling text that are generated in bottom bar, falls under the ``bottom-bar`` root class by default.
-  The root class can be changed in :attr:`~click_repl.bottombar.BottomBar.parent_token_class_name` attribute of :class:`~click_repl.bottombar.BottomBar`.
+  The root class can be changed in the :attr:`~click_repl.bottom_bar.BottomBar.parent_token_class_name` attribute of :class:`~click_repl.bottom_bar.BottomBar`.

-click-repl has some default styles for text with some tokens.
-You can override these values in :meth:`~click_repl._repl.Repl._get_default_prompt_kwargs` method's ``style_config_dict`` parameter.
+click-repl has default styles for text with certain tokens.
+These values can be overridden in the ``style_config_dict`` parameter of the :meth:`~click_repl._repl.Repl.get_default_prompt_kwargs` method.

-Each token class is used along with their parent classes.
-For example, The token ``autocompletion-menu.parameter.option.name`` represents the style format in -
+Each token class is used along with its parent classes.
+For example, The token ``autocompletion-menu.parameter.option.name`` represents the below style format hierarchy:

 .. code-block::